jeffreydbyrd/food/not your mothers meatloaf.md

 ## What to do

-1. Shred the carrots, zucchini, and onions.
+1. Shred the carrots, zucchini, and onion.
 2. Dice the mushrooms and garlic.
 3. Heap everything in a huge bowl and go nuts with the mixing for a while.
 4. Fill a bread tin with the meat slurry.